BrunoGil-AS/React_Guide/core/events.md

 }
 ```

-In this example, we demonstrate how to handle click events with parameters in a button component.

-## Explanation of Examples

-The ActionButton example demonstrates handling click events with both direct handler functions and inline arrow functions.
-It shows how to access event properties and pass additional parameters to parent components.

-The LoginForm example showcases form handling with controlled inputs.
+> The LoginForm example showcases form handling with controlled inputs.
 It prevents default form submission, manages form state with useState, and demonstrates a reusable change handler for multiple inputs.

 ## Common Pitfalls & Solutions